 Johns Hopkins University diplomas are original, engraved, legal documents and cannot be copied, reduced in size, or reproduced by the Office of the Registrar.

 When you apply to graduate in SIS make certain all information is correct.
 Your diploma is a legal document, therefore, the printed name must match what is listed in your student record.

 Frequently Asked Questions

 Replacement or duplicate diplomas may be ordered for $55 (check, money order, or credit card only- no cash) and take approximately 8–10 weeks for processing and delivery.
-Please complete a Duplicate Diploma Order Form and return to the Office of the Registrar with a copy of photo ID.
+Please complete a PDF Document: Duplicate Diploma Order Form and return to the Office of the Registrar with a copy of photo ID.

 Diplomas for all summer and fall graduates will be direct mailed once final clearance has been received from your advising office.

 Diplomas for all spring graduates will be distributed at the universitywide Commencement Ceremony in May.
 Diplomas not retrieved at the ceremony will be available for pick-up at the Office of the Registrar or mailed.

 If you have a financial hold, student loan hold or academic hold on your student record, you will not receive a diploma or transcript until the obligation has been fulfilled.
 This does not prevent your actual graduation or conferral of degree.

 If a correction needs to be made to the first or last name, contact the Office of the Registrar before you apply for graduation.
 You will need to provide legal documentation to correct or change your name on your student record (middle names are the only exception).